-The pus will form a head which can be opened surgically or drain out through the surface of the skin.
+The pus will form a head that the doctor opens surgically or drain out through the surface of the skin.
 The pus is enclosed in tissues called abscess.
 A boil is also called skin abscess.
 It can develop in any areas of the body especially the trunk, buttocks, groins and the extremities.

 Types of boils

 - Furuncle or carbuncle.
-A furuncle has one or more openings on the skin and the affected person will have fever or chills while a carbuncle is a large abscess on clumps of hair follicles and develops a hardened lump that can be felt on the skin.
+A furuncle has one or more openings on the skin and the person will have fever or chills while a carbuncle is a large abscess on clumps of hair follicles and develops a hard lump on the skin.

-- Cystic acne is a type of abscess that develops when the oil ducts are clogged and infected which usually happens on the face.
+- Cystic acne is a type of abscess that develops if there is blockage of the oil ducts and develops infection which usually happens on the face.

 - Hidradenitis suppurativa involves multiple abscesses that develops under the armpits and sometimes in the groin area due to inflammation of the sweat glands.

 - Pilonidal cyst is a unique kind of abscess that develops in the creases of the buttocks after long periods of sitting.